 Any AIAA member may initiate AIAA Policy Papers including representatives from AIAA Sections, Technical and/or Program Committees, and the Public Policy Committee.

-Click here for a copy of those guidelines.
-Please contact Steve Howell at email@example.com for more information.
+Click here to review the guidelines for submitting a policy paper.
+Please contact Steve Sidorek at firstname.lastname@example.org, or 703.264.7541 for more information.

 Infrastructure Recommendations for Implementation of Executive Order 13419

 Aeronautics Science & Technology Subcommittee (ASTS) of the National Science and Technology Council (NSTC) is currently working to implement the provisions of Executive Order 13419, and of the National Aeronautics and Space Administration Authorization Act of 2005 (PL109-155), that require the federal government to establish a new National Aeronautics Research and Development Plan.
 Included in the plan is a coordinated approach to managing U.S. Government aeronautics research, development, and test and evaluation infrastructure identified as critical national assets required to maintain and advance world-class U.S. experimental and computational R&D capabilities.